Long-Term Disability Insurance / ERISA Law

 - The immune system

 When a claimant is denied, there is typically a 180-day period in which to submit an administrative appeal to the insurance company that denied the claim.
 If this is not done, it may be impossible to later challenge the denial in court.
 Once you receive a denial letter, it is important to contact a long-term disability lawyer as soon as possible.
-Looking for a long-term disability lawyer in Maryland, the District of Columbia, or Northern Virginia?
+Looking for a long-term disability lawyer in Silver Spring, Maryland or the greater Washington, DC area?
 Andalman & Flynn concentrates on ERISA law, focusing on protecting the rights of our clients as they seek LTD benefits.
 Our attorneys provide a compassionate service, working to give each client the best chance at success.